-Miles away at the Harlingen Emergency Operations Center, the disaster response was being directed in real-time via Skype video.
+Miles away at the Harlingen Emergency Operations Center, the operation was being directed in real-time via Skype video.
 It was a first for Texas, and possibly the United States, officials said.

-The mock haz-mat incident yesterday morning was of course a training exercise at Casa de Amistad’s parking lot, one that involved a dozen U.S. agencies in addition to 20 or so Matamoros firefighters.
+The mock haz-mat incident Friday morning was of course a training exercise at Casa de Amistad’s parking lot, one that involved a dozen U.S. agencies in addition to the Matamoros firefighters.

 Officials said “border” was just a word when it comes to a leak of wind-blown hazardous gas or other material, whether it originated in the United States or Mexico.
 It capped a week of training here for the Matamoros bomberos.